gurc3272/web_test_automation/README.md

-# cucumberPOM
+# MiroTestAutomation

+Web Automation Testing Using Java, Selenium, Cucumber, BDD and Allure reports

-cucumberPOM is a behavior driven development (BDD) approach to write automation test script to test Web.
-It enables you to write and execute automated acceptance/unit tests.
-It is cross-platform, open source and free.
-Automate your test cases with minimal coding.
+WebTestAutomation is a behavior driven development (BDD) approach to write automation test script to test Web application with minimal coding on multi-browser & cross platform
+The framework supports reporting with Allure reports & Cucumber reports
 # Tools

-1) Java 11
+1) Java 8 or above
 2) Maven
 3) BDD
 4) Cucumber
 5) PageObjectModel [POM]
-6) ChromeDriver - 89.0.4389.23
+6) ChromeDriver - 90.0.4430.24

+# Installing
+Clone the repo to get a working project

 # Writing a test